Nonlinear Traces: Introduction

-Before proceeding to the rest of the introduction, let us state the most direct generalizations of classical formulas which result from our constructions (while emphasizing that the main contribution of the paper is the simple geometric formalism underlying these formulas).
-For our general nonlinear results, we need not assume anything about what derived stacks and morphisms we work with.
-For applications, we will assume all derived stacks and all morphisms are quasi-compact with affine diagonal over some field $k$ of characteristic zero.
-In particular, we could restrict to the traditional setting of quasi-compact, quasi-separated schemes.
-These assumptions are specifically designed to allow us to apply the powerful machinery of sheaf theories in derived algebraic geometry, specifically, ind-coherent sheaves and $\D$-modules as developed by Gaitsgory and Rozenblyum, in par with Drinfeld, in \cite{indcoh,finiteness,crystals,nickbook}.
+We now describe the main theorem, extending classical trace and dimension formulas to a very general setting in derived algebraic geometry (including equivariance for arbitrary Lie algebroids or affine algebraic groups) without any smoothness or transversality assumptions, while emphasizing that the main contribution of the paper is the simple geometric formalism underlying these formulas.
+For our general and formal nonlinear results, we need not assume anything about what classes of derived stacks and morphisms we work with.
+For applications, we need to be in a setting in which the powerful mechanism of sheaf theory is fully developed~\cite{indcoh,finiteness,GR}.

+\begin{setting} Throughout this paper, we work over a field $k$ of characteristic zero.
+A {\em stack} $X$ connotes either \begin{enumerate} \item a QCA derived stack in the sense of~\cite{finiteness}.
+In other words $X$ is quasicompact with affine diagonal and the underived inertia of $X$ is finite presentation over the underlying underived stack $X_{cl}$. \item an ind-inf-scheme, in the sense of~\cite{GR}.
+These include (derived) schemes of finite (or locally almost of finite) type and ind-schemes built out of unions of the former along closed embeddings, as well as their quotients by arbitrary Lie algebroids, or equivalently formal groupoids. \end{enumerate} By a {\em proper} map we indicate a proper and schematic map, while for ind-proper indicates ind-proper and ind-inf-schematic.
+All appearances of proper maps in this paper may be replaced by ind-proper ones. \end{setting}

+Thus the class of spaces we consider includes all $k$-derived schemes of finite type and their quotients by either Lie algebroids or finite type affine group schemes.

 Given a derived stack $\pi_X:X\to \Spec k$, we denote by $\pi_{\cL X}:\cL X = \Map(S^1, X) \to \Spec k$ its derived loop space.
 In general, the derived loop space is a derived thickening of the inertia stack.
 For a map $f:X\to Y$, we will denote by $\cL f:\cL X\to \cL Y$ the induced map on loops.